Firouz Naderi: Director for Solar System Exploration

 During his last five years at JPL, he was Director of Solar System Exploration with responsibility for the Cassini spacecraft at Saturn, Dawn mission to Asteroids Vesta and Ceres, Juno mission to Jupiter, and formulation of the first-ever Mars helicopter, and a multibillion-dollar mission to Europa (a moon of Jupiter) in search of life outside of Earth.

 Asteroid Naderi

-After 36 years, he retired from NASA in February 2016.
+After 36 years, Naderi retired from NASA in February 2016.
 At a farewell party in his honor, it was announced that the International Astronomical Union had renamed Asteroid 1989 EL1 as Asteroid "5515 Naderi" for his contribution to space exploration.
 The asteroid was discovered by the late American astronomer, Eleanor F. Helin, at the Palomar Observatory in San Diego County, California, on March 5, 1989, and is about 10 kilometers (6 miles) in diameter.
 It rotates about itself every 5.2 hours and orbits the Sun every 4.4 years.
-"Fortunately, it is not an Earth-crosser," says Naderi.
+"Fortunately, it is not an Earth-crosser," said Naderi.

 Life after NASA

-In his post-NASA career, he serves as a management consultant, an advisor to early-stage high-tech startups (e.g., OpalAi), and a public speaker.
-He also serves as a coach and mentor to the next generation of leaders within the Iranian-American community.
+In his post-NASA career, Naderi served as a management consultant, an advisor to early-stage high-tech startups, and a public speaker.
+He also served as a coach and mentor to the next generation of leaders within the Iranian-American community.